cylc/cylc-doc/src/tutorial/runtime/introduction.rst

       :ref:`The full guide to Cylc install <Installing-workflows>`.

-   To allow you to separate the development and running of workflows Cylc provides a :term:`cylc install <install>` command.
+   To separate the development and running of workflows, use the :term:`cylc install <install>` command.

 .. code-block:: bash